Wildlife is everywhere on Hilton Head! Here is some of the most common wildlife you are likely to see around the Island:

 Your best bet to see an eagle are at the Sea Pines Forest Preserve (a great visit), on the power line towers as you’re heading off the island, or on some of the nature boat rides, especially those to Daufuski Island.

-While alligator sightings are rare in Palmetto Dunes, you can easily find them if you visit Shipyard, just north on 278.
+While alligator sightings are rare in Palmetto Dunes, you can easily find them if you visit Shipyard, just south on 278, or the Sea Pines Forest Preserve.

 Horseshoe crabs live primarily in and around shallow ocean waters on soft sandy or muddy bottoms.
-Unfortunately in recent years, population declines have occurred as a consequence of coastal habitat destruction in Japan and overharvesting along the east coast of North America, and it’s common to see them wash up along the beach at Palmetto Dunes.
+Unfortunately in recent years, population declines have occurred as a consequence of coastal habitat destruction in Japan and overharvesting along the east coast of North America, and it’s common to see their empty shells (Horseshoe Crabs molt) wash up along the beach at Palmetto Dunes.

 Sand Crabs are super cute!
 Find them scuttling in the sand after dark on the beach right in front of the unit.